 The legislation calls for a death penalty for homosexuals as well as a seven years jail term to anyone found guilty of not reporting to the authority about the activities of gays in their respective communities.

 The bill also forbids any “promotion of homosexuality” and incarcerates gays rights defenders.

 As it stands; according to the bill, mainly- article of Promotion of homosexuality, under section 13: A person who- acts as an accomplice or attempts to promote or in any way abets homosexuality and related practices; commits an offence and is liable on conviction to a line of live thousand currency point or imprisonment of a minimum of five years and a maximum of seven years or both fine and imprisonment.

 The funny part of this legislation, it includes a provision for Ugandans abroad that engage in the same sex relations outside the country, asserting that they may be extradited for punishment back to Uganda.
 It also includes penalties for individuals; companies, media organisations or non-governmental organisations that know of gay people or support the LGBT rights.

-Anyone who act as an accomplice or attempt to promote or in abet homosexuality related practices commits an offence and reliable to a big fine or imprisonment between 5-7 years.
+Anyone who acts as an accomplice or attempt to promote or in abet homosexuality-related practices commits an offence and reliable to a big fine or imprisonment between 5-7 years.
 What is not understood; is what might happen to a lawyer representing a gay suspect, a doctor treating a gay patient or a journalist filing a report about the gay persons!